S3 method for class 'wr'

 Details

-chromy: pairwise expectations are estimated by Monte Carlo simulation (controlled by thensimparameter, default 10 000).
-Increasensimfor more precise estimates at the cost of computation time.
+chromy: estimated by Monte Carlo (controlled bynsim, default 10 000).

-When sampled_only = TRUE, the submatrix is indexed by population
+When sampled_only = TRUE, only the submatrix for units with

 See also